shama/grunt-minjson/README.md

 # grunt-minjson

-> A Grunt plugin to minify JSON files.
+> A Grunt plugin to minify and concat JSON files.

 ## Getting Started
 _If you haven't used [grunt][] before, be sure to check out the [Getting Started][] guide._